Lemon Cake Italian Style

 Now, cut yourself a generous slice and marvel at your lemon cake’s spongy and moist interior.
 You will notice the lovely contrast between the sweet cake and the tart lemon flavor quickly – it is soooo good.
 The milk and ricotta make this lemon cake soft, fluffy, and amazing.
 Dig in, it won’t last long.

 What to serve lemon cake with

 There are endless dishes you can enjoy before devouring this treat but keep in mind you can also eat this for breakfast or a snack with a coffee or tea.

 A nice way to get your palette ready for this cake is to enjoy some seafood beforehand – keep it light with an antipasto like Shrimp Scampi with cognac

-followed by Pasta alle Vongole as a primo then
+followed by Pasta alle Vongole as a first course

 or you could have a Lemon meal and make my famous Pasta al Limone